 Which products are suitable for your pain relief?

 Topical products are some of the most popular forms of CBD for musculoskeletal pain.
 This can include lotions, creams, balms, oils, and even patches.
 Topical CBD products can help address pain or inflammation in a specific area of your body, particularly the joints.
 And since topical CBD doesn’t enter the bloodstream, it won’t have any impact on your body as a whole—just the area you’re applying it to.

 The high concentration of cannabinoid receptors on our skin means that there are plenty of cannabinoid receptors for topical products to interact with, providing the pain relief you need.

-Topical products are often effective for aches and pains caused by arthritis.
+CBD creams for pain are often effective for aches caused by arthritis.

 Oral products include tinctures, oils, edibles, and capsules.
 These are absorbed through the digestive tract, which is slower and can be compromised by stomach acids, meals, and other factors.
 CBD can also be taken sublingually by holding liquid from a spray or tincture under the tongue (sublingual) for 60 to 120 seconds.
 This can provide effects within 15–45 minutes.
 Capsules can work for daily use after an effective capsule dose has been established.

 When it comes to managing pain, the anti-inflammatory and pain-relieving effects of CBD may be significantly reduced when taken in oral form.
 This is because your body breaks down chemical compounds as they move through your digestive system, which can weaken their effect and reduce the amount of CBD that actually reaches your bloodstream.